wp-plugins/mins-to-read/readme.txt

 - Shortcode Available [mtr_print] to be added to theme files or content

 * If you have any particular idea on how the plugin should work, raise a ticket in support section.
+* Like the plugin or want features?
+Tweet to us [@think201](https://twitter.com/think201)
+* Also you can read more about the plugin & its development at [Think201 Labs](http://labs.think201.com/plugin/mins-to-read/)

 = Plugin Support =

 If you have a question or problem with the Mins To Read plugin, post it on the support forum and we will help you.

+You can get in touch with us at [Think201 Labs](http://labs.think201.com/)

 = Requirements =